-In an age of readily available mass-produced objects, I am interested in why these B3s were made.
+In an age of readily available mass-produced objects, I was interested in why these B3s were made.
 Was it simply a personal gesture imbued with love for a child?
 Or was it because the mass-produced item was too expensive?
 Or, was it the result of a pleasure-giving hobby?
 Regardless, each B3 is an individual.

 33 type-c photographs

 Kodak Autumn Salon, Centre for Contemporary Photography, 2005

 Hatched 2004, Perth Institute for Contemporary Art, 2004